National Atlas of the United States: 1874 edition

 The first national atlas of the United States, titled the Statistical Atlas of the United States Based on the Results of the Ninth Census 1870, was published in 1874.
-Francis A. Walker, the Superintendent of the 1870 U.S. Census compiled this atlas "with contributions from many eminent men of science and several departments of the government."
+Francis A. Walker, the Superintendent of the 1870 United States census compiled this atlas "with contributions from many eminent men of science and several departments of the government."
 The 1874 U.S. National Atlas contained population maps as well as economic and natural resources maps (including maps of forests, precious metals, coal, climate, and crops).

 1920 edition

 Henry Gannett, who worked as the Chief Geographer of both the U.S. Census Bureau and the U.S. Geological Survey (USGS), led the production of three additional national atlases of the United States after 1874, with the last of these atlases being published in 1920.

 1970 edition

 The next edition of the national atlas of the United States was issued in 1970—half a century later.
 The USGS and its chief geographer Dr. Arch C. Gerlach oversaw the preparation and production (which took several years to complete) of the 1970 U.S. National Atlas as well.
 The 1970 atlas weighed twelve pounds, contained four hundred pages, and had a collection of 765 maps.
 These maps showed "scientific information from a variety of Federal sources and depicted the principal characteristics of the country, including its physical features, historical evolution, economic activities, sociocultural conditions, administrative subdivisions, and place in world affairs."